-59. Traffic management systems for the installation of STMS schemes must conform to Chapter 8 of the Traffic Signs Manual.
-The Overseeing Organisation, Maintaining Agent and the Police must be consulted to agree local arrangements, lane closure timings and road space bookings etc taking into account other programmed works.
+59. Traffic management systems for STMS schemes must conform to Chapter 8 of the Traffic Signs Manual.
+The Overseeing Organisation, Maintaining Agent and the Police must be consulted to agree local arrangements, lane closure timings and road space bookings etc. taking into account other programmed works.